AV306/AV306/README.md

 0. Xenon
 1. Gravity manipulation puzzle game (temporary name: "Gravitation")

-## My major contribution to the OSS world: [this issue](https://github.com/GoulartNogueira/BadUI/issues/1)
+### My major contribution to the OSS world: [this issue](https://github.com/GoulartNogueira/BadUI/issues/1)

 ## Portfolio
 - [PaintApp](https://av306.github.io/PaintApp): a basic drawing app with different brush types, shape and text tools.
-Made in p5.js for a school project.
+Made in p5.js as a school project.

 - [Xenon](https://github.com/AV306/xenon): A fully scalable, object-oriented Minecraft Fabric utility mod written in Java.
 Features include FullBright, Timer, WAILA, Halo Red Reticle and more.

-- "Gravitation": A (incomplete) Unity game where you change the direction and magnitude of gravity, knock objects together and solve puzzles with a little red ball.
+- "Gravitation": A (incomplete) Unity game where you change the direction and magnitude of gravity, knock objects together, and solve puzzles with a little red ball.

 - [Jay2D](https://av306.github.io/2d-engine-p5js): A ~~very unreliable~~ basic 2D game engine made in p5js, with sprites, physics and rudimentary, unreliable circle colliders.